Antiochus of Ascalon: Modern

 In the 19th and early 20th centuries, many scholars emphasized the unplatonic aspects of Antiochus' teaching.
 His perceived eclecticism, or mixing of different philosophical traditions, which they believed took place without understanding the peculiarities of the sometimes incompatible teachings, aroused offense.
 Theodor Mommsen thought that Antiochus had a malformed doctrine by combining Stoic ideas with together with Platonic-Aristotelian ones.
 Ulrich von Wilamowitz-Moellendorff judged that Antiochus had "trimmed a doctrine that met the needs and feelings of the so-called educated, because it avoided all sharp dialectics and seemed to retain everything that was good and beautiful."
 Eduard Zeller also shared this assessment.

 Since the late 20th century, however, more positive assessments have prevailed.
 Jonathan Barnes considers Antiochus' return to the past to be understandable, since it drew attention to the achievements of important predecessors at a time when the schools of philosophy were in decline.
 Woldemar Görler also came to a relatively favorable assessment; in his view, Antiochus' philosophy is "not a vague compromise" but "self-contained."
-The founder of the "Old Academy" did not reinterpret Plato's teachings in the Stoic sense and blurred the serious differences between the schools out of dishonesty, but because metaphysical thinking was foreign to him; his syncretism is an expression of a tendency of the zeitgeist of the time.
+The founder of the "Old Academy" did not reinterpret Plato's teachings in the Stoic sense and blur the serious differences between the schools out of dishonesty, but because metaphysical thinking was foreign to him; his syncretism is an expression of a tendency of the zeitgeist of the time.
 Thus, regardless of his position as head of a "Platonic" school, he had in fact become almost a pure Stoic.
 John Dillon also considers Antiochus' thinking to be coherent.
 According to Mauro Bonazzi, Antiochus was by no means a "platonic Stoic".
 Rather, he skilfully pursued his strategy: he did not want to merge Platonism and Stoa, but subordinate the Stoic teachings to Platonism and incorporate them into it.